ansarimofid/udacity-catalog/README.md

 # Catalog App
   It's a flask based app which shows Item stored in different categories.
   It implements the CRUD in the app.
-Along with this it also user third party authentication if someone want to make any changes to the item details or wants to add any items.
+Along with this it also uses third party authentication if someone want to make any changes to the item details or wants to add any items.

-## Runnig the App
+## Running the App

-##Running
 #### Step 1
 * Install the dependencies
 ```Shell